 Student will study to apply the science and previous knowledge to conduct independent research under one or more supervisor(s).
-After this course, student able to design and to analyze under supervised research, and able to write the research finding scientifically and systematically in research paper format.
-Student also should come to defend the design of experiment in front of board of examiner in seminar examination forum.
-Syllabus: -
+After completing this course, student should able to make research concept by applying related theories.
+Under supervision of supervisor, student can design, integrate, implement and analyze concept and writing the research finding systematically and scientifically in thesis book.
+Student also should come to defend the design of experiment in front of board of examiner in thesis examination forum

-Pre-requisite(s): Passed 24 credit units Text Book(s):
+Pre-requisite(s): Passed 32 credit units